warncke/immutable-core/README.md

         session: {}
     })

+## Checking if a module exists

+    immutable.hasModule('fooModule')

+## Checking if a method exists

+    immutable.hasMethod('fooModule.fooMethod')

 ## Method args

 By default methods must have a single object as an argument and this object